JustinTrombley96/Online-Shop/README.md

 ## Project Overview

-A full-stack e-commerce project that demostrates a fully functional shopping website from start to finish.
+A full-stack e-commerce project that demonstrates a fully functional shopping website from start to finish.

 ### Key Features

-• Creating and authenticating an account
+* Creating and authenticating an account
-• Add items to your account and make online purchases using stripe payments
+* Add items to your account and make online purchases using stripe payments

 ## Tech Stack